Service

 1. Financial protection: GAP coverage can provide financial safeguards in the event of theft or the total loss of your car.

-2. Peace of mind: If you have a high loan-to-value (LTV) ratio or a long loan term, a GAP waiver or insurance policy can provide reassurance that you will not pay out-of-pocket costs if the worst happens to your car.
+2. Peace of mind: If you have a high loan-to-value (LTV) ratio or a long loan term, a GAP waiver can provide reassurance that you will not pay out-of-pocket costs if the worst happens to your car.

 Cons